Alonso-del-Arte/kepler-star/CONTRIBUTING.md

-This project *might* be open to Hacktoberfest 2024.
+This project is now open to Hacktoberfest 2024.

-If I do open to Hacktoberfest, I will not consider pull requests made after October 24 unless it's from someone I know personally.
+I will not consider pull requests made after October 24 unless it's from someone I know personally.

 # Guidelines for Hacktoberfest 2024 contributors